sta48/sta48.github.io/documents/design-journey.md

 ![Skectches of the Third and Fourth page with description.](3rdand4th.jpg)

-The description of each page is next to the sketches.
+The description of each page is next to the sketch.

 ### Refined Site: Target Audience II (Milestone 1)
 > Who is your additional/secondary target audience?

 Corporate businesses who may interested in donating products or services.
+This audience is more focused on companies like Diva Cup, Luna Cup, or menstrual product companies.

 ### Refined Site: Target Audience II Needs (Milestone 1)
-> Document target audience II's needs.
-> List each need below.
-There is no specific number of needs required for this, but you need enough to do the job.

 - Need #1: Corporate Invitation
   - **Need**
     - > What does your target audience II need?
     - Information about how businesses can benefit from donating.

   - **Design Ideas and Choices**
     - > How will you refine your site's design to meet this need?
     - An information box listing ways of corporate involvement and how they can benefit from it.